secdev/scapy/doc/scapy/layers/automotive.rst

 Linux based system with Python 3 or higher.
 These sockets have a performance advantage because ``select`` is callable on them.
 This has a big effect in MITM scenarios.

-For compatibility reasons, **Python-can CANSockets** were add to Scapy.
+For compatibility reasons, **Python-can CANSockets** were added to Scapy.
 On Windows or OSX and on all systems without Python 3, CAN buses can be accessed through ``python-can``. ``python-can`` needs to be installed on the system: https://github.com/hardbyte/python-can/ **Python-can CANSockets** are a wrapper of python-can interface objects for Scapy.
 Both CANSockets provide the same API which makes them exchangeable under most conditions.
 Nevertheless some unique behaviours of each CANSocket type has to be respected.
 Some CAN-interfaces, like Vector hardware is only supported on Windows.
-These interfaces can be use through **Python-can CANSockets**.
+These interfaces can be used through **Python-can CANSockets**.

 Native CANSocket
 ^^^^^^^^^^^^^^^^